 - HTTP Requests: These are made for every element on a site, like images and scripts.
 By reducing the number of requests, you can considerably improve website speed.

-Don’t miss this article!
-3 Key Performance Testing Metrics Every Tester Should Know.
+Want to dive into this topic?
+We recommend you read this article: 3 Key Performance Testing Metrics Every Tester Should Know.

 10. Optimize & Reiterate